hartzogw/AskRowdy-Jekyll/_posts/admission/2022-6-27-apply-for-1-or-more.md

 categories:
     - FAQ
     - admission
-    - applynow
     - prospective
 ---

 Yes.You can apply for more than one program.
-For example, you can apply for both Computer Science and Cybersecurity.
+For example, you can apply for both Computer Science and Cybersecurity but you'll be admitted to only one program.